List of Hindi film families

 This article lists notable families whose members are prominent in the Indian film industry.

 This list also includes a select number of South Indian film families who crossed over into Hindi cinema.
 For a full list, see List of South Indian film families.

 For Indian music families, see List of Indian music families.

 A

-Akhtar–Azmi–Kher family
+Akhtar–Azmi family

 The Akhtar family is a prominent film family in the Hindi film industry.
 It consists of renowned poets, authors, scriptwriters, directors, actors, and producers.
 One of the most famous among them is Urdu poet, author and philosopher Javed Akhtar, whose great-grandfather Fazl-e-Haq Khairabadi is a notable name in the Indian Rebellion of 1857.

 Javed Akhtar's first marriage was with script writer Honey Irani; Zoya Akhtar and Farhan Akhtar are their children.
 Farah Khan and Sajid Khan are Honey Irani's niece and nephew, and hence Farhan and Zoya Akhtar's maternal cousins.

 Javed Akhtar's second wife is actress Shabana Azmi.
 Shabana Azmi's nieces include actresses Farah Naaz and Tabu.

 Farhan Akhtar's second wife is actress Shibani Dandekar.
 Anusha Dandekar is Shibani's sister.